-The new Breguet Classique 7787 Moon Phases automatic watch is available in four versions with two sizes of the case and two finishes of the dial.
-All of them are strictly in 18-carat gold alloy of rose and white variety.
+The 2011 Breguet Classique 7787 Moon Phases collection is finally available in four versions with two sizes of the case and two finishes of the dial.
+All of them are offered strictly in 18-karat gold alloys of rose and white variety.

 Always staying true to traditions of the House, one of the oldest Swiss watchmakers tends to produce modestly-sized timepieces.

-Unlike the many upstarts that try to draw attention of the general public and press with scandalous, often unusable models, Breguet just doesn’t need to churn out extra-large monsters with their 48 mm cases made of some strange alloys used by the aerospace industry.
+Unlike the hordes of upstarts that try to draw the attention of the general public and press with scandalous, often unusable models, Breguet just doesn’t need to churn out extra-large monsters with their 48 mm cases made of some strange alloys used by the aerospace industry.

-Their new Breguet Classique 7787 Moon Phases, for example, is offered in slime and finely shaped rose gold cases 36 and 39 millimeters in diameter.
+Their new Breguet Classique 7787 Moon Phases collection, for example, is offered in slime and finely shaped rose gold cases 36 and 39 millimeters in diameter.

-Their modest size makes the new timepieces perfect companions for the members of financial elite that have enough self-confidence as to not buy gold-plated Rolls-Royces or diamond-paved table-clocks that are sold as wrist-watches.
+Their modest size makes the new timepieces perfect companions for the members of the financial elite that have enough self-confidence as to not buy gold-plated Rolls-Royces or diamond-paved table-clocks that are sold as wristwatches.

-As usual, the watches sport finely fluted sides and classic-shaped, understated lugs that do not draw too much attention to themselves.
+As usual, the collection sports finely fluted sides and classic-shaped, understated lugs that do not draw too much attention to themselves.